 Best Ultralight: Hyperlite Mountain Gear 2400 Southwest Pack

-For an ultralight pack, the 2400 Southwest Pack from Hyperlight Mountain Gear strikes a rare balance between comfort, weight, and durability.
-This pack is built almost entirely from Dyneema — a super-strong and incredibly light material.
+For an ultralight pack, the 2400 Southwest Pack ($320-340) from Hyperlite Mountain Gear strikes a rare balance between comfort, weight, and durability, making this our top pick for an ultralight setup.
+This pack is built almost entirely from Dyneema — a super strong and incredibly light material.

-Although Hyperlite makes similar packs with larger capacities, many users prefer the 40L size of the 2400 Southwest Pack, which weighs in at a featherlight 1 pound 14 ounce.
+Although Hyperlite makes similar packs with larger capacities, many users prefer the 40L size of the 2400 Southwest Pack, which weighs in at a featherlight 1 pound, 14 ounces.

 Most ultralight backpacks simply are not as stable or comfortable as heavier packs.
 The Southwest Pack manages to break the mold.
 Even with a full load, this pack is quite enjoyable to hike with.